 I filled my backpack with my laptop, camera, chargers, universal adapter, passport, copies of all my travel reservations and my cross body travel purse.
 And, now I am good to go!!

-Looking for more packing tips.
+Looking for more Europe tips?
 You might be interested in the following posts:

 Pin for Later: